 Let’s face it, water bills aren’t the most exciting thing in the world and you’ve probably never had to deal with them before.
 Until now.
-Suddenly, you’re moving into your new student house and are faced with sorting all the household utility bills at one time.
+Suddenly, you’re moving into your new student house and are faced with sorting all the student household utility bills at one time.
 No doubt, the confusion has kicked in and reality has hit, adulthood is officially here.

 Luckily, we’re here to help guide you through some of the questions you may have about your water bills.